 The needs of these generations differ greatly from the ones that came before them.
 They usually don’t prefer traditional plans that offer blanket coverage that they will never use.

-Instead, voluntary benefits can add customization to an employee benefit plan by providing different options for employers to consider.
+Instead, Optional Benefits can add customization to an employee benefit plan by providing different options for employers to consider.
 Younger employees are appreciating these kinds of benefits more and more.

-If you want to attract top talent from the younger generations, voluntary benefits are a great and affordable way to do it.
+If you want to attract top talent from the younger generations, Optional Benefits are a great and affordable way to do it.

 Why You Should Offer Them